-In evaluating the long term pension obligations of the Province at December 31, 2012 (the date of the most recent valuations), the Province's actuary used a long term annual interest rate of 6.75% to discount the obligations.
-Similarly, in determining the cash flow requirements of the plans over the valuation period, the actuary assumes that the assets will achieve a similar rate of return.
+In evaluating the long term pension obligations of the Province at December 31, 2015, the Province's actuary used a long term annual interest rate of 6.50% to discount the obligations.
+The discount rate is based on the expected real rate of return for the fund's assets based on the current asset mix plus an assumption for long term inflation.
+In determining the cash flow requirements of the plans over the valuation period, the actuary assumes that the assets will achieve a similar rate of return.
 The PIC is mandated to develop and implement an investment strategy with the primary objective of securing the promised pension benefits at a manageable cost to both government and employees.
-The long term average targeted rate of return is currently 6.75%.
+The long term average targeted rate of return is currently 6.50%.